 In statistics, two of the most important concepts are populations and sample sizes.
 A study needs an adequate sample size to mean anything.
 For example, a study could say that a baseball player who hits two home runs at four at bats in a game hits a home run 50 percent of the time.
 This sample size is too small to be meaningful.
-The population is also important as it defines what the study is looking at as a whole.
+Thus, population size is crucial as it defines what the study is looking at as a whole.

 Write out the fact of the study.
 For example, a statistician studies the effects of health food on high school students in a small town.
 The statistician studies 40 students at a high school of 250.